1583 Assembly of Notables: Preparation for an Assembly of Notables

 On 30 June 1583, Henri summoned the commissioners to return to the capital, aiming to rendezvous in Paris on 10 September.
 This was to have them arrive 5 days before the intended start date of the Assembly of Notables, which he looked to begin on 15 September.
 However the plague was carving a path through Paris, so this was reconsidered.
 At the same time as he called back the commissioners he sent a summons to the various princes du sang (princes of the blood) and 'several other lords' so that they might hear the results of the commissioners work and make suggestions as to how to resolve the problems raised.

 Henri arrived at the royal residence of the château de Saint-Germain-en-Laye with the court on 9 October, having been at Bourbon-Lancy.
 It would be here that the Assembly met.

 Upon the return of the commissioners to court in October 1583 they received the order on 4 November to prepare a unified general report upon which they were to meet together every day until it was ready.
 A 48 chapter report would presented to the royal conseil.
 This was supplemented by a memorandum on each province, where general grievances and specific matters were outlined.
-Only those of Bretagne and Normandie survive in the record.
+Only those of Brittany and Normandy survive in the record.
 The documents outline the poor state of royal finances, and the frustration of the French people at the burden of the direct and indirect taxations they were subject to.
 The commissioners noted the demoralised nature of the clergy who required an external renewal to undertake an internal one.
 The plague of militant bands that terrorised the kingdom was also noted with disapproval.
 Finally it was opined that little corruption among the king's officials had been observed, but that the judiciary was subject to intimidation.

 By the Autumn of 1583, Henri's sécretaire d'État (secretary of state) the seigneur de Villeroy was growing concerned that France was faced with an increasingly urgent crisis of both internal and external dangers.
 In particular the threat of invasion by the mercenary army of Pfalz-Simmern for his unpaid debts.